moorepants/learn-multibody-dynamics/configuration.rst

 :math:numref:`four-bar-constraints`)!
 This simplifies the mathematical problem description and, as we will later see, is essential for obtaining the simplest forms of the equations of motion of a multibody system.

+.. todo:: Add a section explaining how to calculate velocities and accelerations of points when dependent speeds are involved.